GMW2022 was organised with the support of the Indonesia G20 Presidency

 How does Global Money Week Campaign work?

-In brief, organisations across the world organise their own GMW events during the Week, and share news, photos and information with the GMW Organizing Team.
-News of all these activities are linked to each other via the social media, and the GMW website.
+In brief, organisations across the world organise their own GMW events during the Week, and share news, photos and information with the GMW Secretariat.
+News of all these activities are linked to each other via social media, and the GMW website.

-How to plan your own Global Money Week?
+How to plan Global Money Week in your country?

 - Explore GMW website for country overviews, available resources and inspiring ideas for your GMW.

-- Collaborate with diverse groups of organisations and institutions to plan GMW branded events and activities for children and youth.
+- Collaborate with a range of organisations and institutions to plan GMW branded events and activities.
+Share your plans with the GMW Secretariat!

-How do we support you as you organise your Global Money Week?
+How do we support you to organise your Global Money Week?

 We support you in the following ways:

-- Offering you resources that can help you plan your Week (toolkit, brochure, GMW logos, etc.).
-See more at ‘Resources’ section on the website.
+- Developing resources that can help plan your Week (toolkit, brochure, GMW logos, etc.) See more at ‘Resources’ section on the website.

-- Explore ideas and offer advice to help you run a successful GMW.
+- Exploring ideas and offering advice to help you run a successful GMW.

-- Link you to other partners in your country or worldwide.
+- Linking you to national coordinators, or other partners in your country and worldwide.

-- Invite you to webinars prior to GMW2020 to share GMW news and meet other participants.
+- Organising webinars prior to the Campaign to share GMW updates and resources and meet other participants.

-- Collecting data from the participants to generate the GMW Report with Campaign and country highlights.
+- Collecting data from participants all over the world to generate GMW Reports with country highlights.